elizabethhillman/SeniorProjectGroup1/README.md

 - [Build/Setup Instructions](#buildsetup-instructions)
 - [Code Structure](#code-structure)

+Fitlife offers a wide range of functionality that users utilize to improve their health and lifestyle.
+A few of these tools include calorie tracking, planning workouts, and tracking their weight.
+Not only are there helpful tools and tips to assist users in reaching their fitness goals, but the social media aspect provides individuals with a dedicated platform to engage with fellow fitness advocates.

 ## Build/Setup Instructions
 - Project Code
   - Flutter v.
 3.7.5 (Dart and DevTools are typically downloaded after installing Flutter)